samarthshroff/ClimbForge/README.md

 - **Dynamic Climbing Velocity:**
   Handles rotation and projection of velocity vectors to ensure movement is always aligned with the climbing surface, including “unrotating” velocity using quaternions (`UKismetMathLibrary::Quat_UnrotateVector`).

+- **Dynamic Climb Trace Length:**
+  Adjusts trace length for climb detection dynamically based on the steepness of the surface, improving responsiveness and accuracy when transitioning between surface types.

 - **Trace Calculations:**
   All traces (for climb, ledge, vault, etc.) are positionally offset and use vector math for direction, length, and surface normal evaluation.